Lincoln Road upgrade Lincoln Road upgrade

 - 60 submissions favoured separated cycle-ways.

-AT proposes having a raised solid median enabling centreline planting and restricts right turn opportunities, including right turns to and from driveways.
+There will be a raised solid median enabling centreline planting and restricts right turn opportunities, including right turns to and from driveways.

 - 29 submissions supported a solid median.